fischertechnik/FT-TXT/Readme.md

 # FT-TXT
-This repository contains the firmware for the TXT controller based on BUILDROOT ([BuildrootManual](https://buildroot.org/downloads/manual/manual.pdf)). fischertechnik-technik@fischer.de
+This repository contains the firmware for the TXT controller based on BUILDROOT (see [BuildrootManual](https://buildroot.org/downloads/manual/manual.pdf)).

+If you have any questions regarding the software, please contact `fischertechnik-technik@fischer.de`.

 ## Quick Start
+If the development environment already exists, you can use these commands to make an firmware image for the TXT controller.
   ```
   cd ./FT-TXT
   git pull